Two Stage Sisters

 Two Stage Sisters is a 1964 Chinese drama film produced by Shanghai Tianma Film Studio and directed by Xie Jin, starring Xie Fang and Cao Yindi.
-Made just before the Cultural Revolution, it tells the story of two female Yue opera practitioners from the same troupe who end up taking very different paths in their lives: "one succumbs to bourgeois affluence and privilege, while the other finds inspiration and fulfilment in the social commitment associated with the May Fourth movement and the thought of Lu Xun.”
+Made just before the Cultural Revolution, it tells the story of two female Yue opera practitioners from the same troupe who end up taking very different paths in their lives: "one succumbs to bourgeois affluence and privilege, while the other finds inspiration and fulfilment in the social commitment associated with the May Fourth movement and the thought of Lu Xun."
 The film documents their journey through abusive feudal conditions in the countryside before achieving success and prestige on the stage, meanwhile historically following Shanghai's experience under Japanese and KMT rule.

 This original screenplay depicts the socio-political changes encompassing China from 1935 to 1950 (just after the founding of New China) through the theatrical world of Shaoxing, and accordingly mixes both a Chinese aesthetic with Hollywood and socialist realist forms.
 The main protagonist (Zhu Chunhua) is said to be based on the life of Xie Jin's friend and opera-veteran Yuan Xuefen.

 Plot

-In 1935 a runaway tongyangxi, Zhu Chunhua, takes refuge at an itinerant Yue Opera troupe (Yangchun Theatre Troupe) performing at a Shaoxing village.
-The head of the troupe, A’Xin, intends to send the girl away, but Yue Opera teacher Xing, seeing her potential, takes Chunhua in as a disciple and trains her.
-Chunhua signs a deal with the troupe and becomes the performing partner (in a dan role) to the teacher’s daughter Yuehong, the latter performing as a xiaosheng.
+In 1935, Zhu Chunhua, a young child-bride tongyangxi turned child-widow, takes refuge with an itinerant Yue Opera troupe (the Yangchun Theatre Troupe) performing in a Shaoxing village while fleeing her in-laws, who are actively attempting to sell her off for financial gain following her husband's death.
+As film scholar Gina Marchetti argues, this narrative catalyst highlights the brutal commodification of women within the traditional feudal patriarchal structure, establishing Chunhua's initial escape not merely as a flight from domestic hardship, but as a desperate bid for bodily autonomy.
+The head of the troupe, A'Xin, intends to send the girl away, but Yue Opera teacher Xing, seeing her potential, takes Chunhua in as a disciple and trains her.
+Chunhua signs a deal with the troupe and becomes the performing partner (in a dan role) to the teacher's daughter Yuehong, the latter performing as a xiaosheng.

 A rich provincial landlord Ni invites Chunhua and Yuehong to sing at his house privately after the troupe reaches his province.
 He takes an interest in Yuehong; however, Yuehong and her father spurn his interest and as a result, Kuomintang cops forcibly seize Yuehong one day during a performance.
-Chunhua is also arrested and tied to a pillar for days as “public humiliation”.
-The two are released after Xing and A’Xin send bribes to the KMT cops.
+Chunhua is also arrested and tied to a pillar for days as "public humiliation".
+The two are released after Xing and A'Xin send bribes to the KMT cops.

 During the Second Sino-Japanese War, Yuehong, Chunhua and the troupe go through hard times.
-In 1941, Teacher Xing dies of an illness, and troupe master A’Xin sells his two best performers to Tang, a Shanghai opera theater manager, on a three-year contract.
-Yuehong and Chunhua, now sworn sisters, rapidly become Tang’s biggest stars, causing Tang to forsake his aging star and former lover, Shang Shuihua.
+In 1941, Teacher Xing dies of an illness, and troupe master A'Xin sells his two best performers to Tang, a Shanghai opera theater manager, on a three-year contract.
+Yuehong and Chunhua, now sworn sisters, rapidly become Tang's biggest stars, causing Tang to forsake his aging star and former lover, Shang Shuihua.